maryclaireteahan/adriennewalsh/readme/README.md

 [A Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)

 ### Media
-- The colours used were based on a citrus/pastel palette from this website : [Lily Bug Design - Colour Wall](https://www.lilybugdesign.co.nz/colour-wall)
+- The colours used were based on colours found on the hero image.
+I was able to create a palette based off the image on this website : [Coolors](https://coolors.co/user/palettes)
 - The icons in the header, footer were taken from [Font Awesome](https://fontawesome.com/)
 - The fonts used were imported from [Google Fonts](https://fonts.google.com/)
 - All images were provided by Adrienne Walsh.

 ### Acknowledgments

-- Thank you to my mentor Brian Macharia who gave me very good advice and feedback on how to plan and execute this project and who provided me with lots of pointers on resources to help select colours and images and well as resources to help with coding and testing.
+- Thank you to my mentor Lauren-Nicole who gave me very good advice and feedback on how to plan and execute this project and who provided me with lots of pointers on resources to help with coding and testing.